Haydz/haydz.github.io/_posts/2020-04-12-ParsingStrings.md

 This is really difficult to understand.
-So it is easier to understand as giving a second parmareter of a function that returns a bool value (true or false).
+It is easier to understand this function as giving it a a second parameter of a function that returns a bool value (true or false).
 Another way, is a function that confirms true or false if a separator is in the stings. (least that is how I simplyfy it.)
+This function is within the function.

 So cutting a comma from `testSlice:= "the bbq, the string has, not much at all"` would look like: